-May of 2019.
-This was an update from the 1809 version, which was an update from the 1803 version, which was an update to the 1709 version, which was an update to the 1703 version, which was an update to the 1607 version which, which was an update to eh 1511 version, which itself was an update to the original release, 1507.
+October of 2019.
+This was an update from the 1903 version, which was an update from the 1809 version, which was an update to the 1803 version, which was an update to the 1709 version, which was an update to the 1703 version, which was an update to the 1607 version, which was an update to eh 1511 version, which itself was an update to the original release, 1507.
 Noticing a pattern here?
 This is the new norm.
 You can expect 2 incremental OS updates to Windows 10 per year now, except in 2016 when there was only one, because Microsoft.
 This will bring changes to Windows 10 over time.
-Version 1903 might not seem super different but if you could find a PC on 1507 you'd see a lot of changes.
+Version 1909 might not seem super different but if you could find a PC on 1507 you'd see a lot of changes.
 Also, unless you're an enterprise business you're getting the new versions anyway.
 Windows 10 largely fixes a lot of the issues that Windows 8.x had, especially on desktop/traditional computers.
 There are conflicting beliefs on whether it is better on a tablet.
 I think a majority will say yes, but it definitely is not unanimous. -1607 made further changes to the tablet interface which brings it closer to the Windows 8.1 look.

 is a SKU of Windows 10 that only runs apps distributed though the store.
 This is not quite as bad as it sounds.
 The store isn't just for the crappy UWP apps that no one uses.
 Standard Win32 apps *can* be distributed through the store though the Desktop Bridge, which is a development tool Microsoft provides that will take a standard Win32 app and put it in a UWP container.
 There are a number of these apps in the Windows Store now.
 Is Chrome there?
 No. Will Google put Chrome in the Windows store?
 Probably not, but they could if they wanted.
 The number of sales of Windows 10 S might dictate whether they do.
 Microsoft will be putting the "real" office Suite in the Windows store in this Desktop Bridge technology, so any app can end up there if a developer chooses to do it.
 Windows 10 S does have a couple limitations.
 The default browser will be locked to Edge.